Keep Safe Puerto Rico

 And the following news outlets: El Nuevo Día, Notiuno, WIPR – Noticias 24/7,

-Led by Enterprise Community Partners and University of Puerto Rico School of Architecture and Planning.
+Project Leaders: Enterprise Community Partners and University of Puerto Rico School of Architecture and Planning

-MIT Urban Risk Lab Team: Miho Mazereeuw, Larisa Ovalles, David Moses, Jean Carlos Vega Diaz
+MIT Urban Risk Lab: Miho Mazereeuw, Larisa Ovalles, David Moses, Jean Carlos Vega Diaz